Article published In:

 Benczes, Réka.
 2012.
 Just a load of hibber-gibber?
 Making sense of English rhyming compounds.
 Australian Journal of Linguistics 32(3).
 299–326.
 DOI logoGoogle Scholar

 Bhutia, Pintso.
 2005.
-Bhutia-English Dictionary.
+Bhutia-English dictionary.
 2nd edn.
 Gangtok: published by author.Google Scholar

 Bodt, Timotheus.
 2020.
 Expressives in Duhumbi.
-In Nathan Badenoch and Nishaant Choksi (eds.), Expressives in the South Asian linguistic area.
+In Nathan Badenoch & Nishaant Choksi (eds.), Expressives in the South Asian linguistic area.
 (Brill’s Studies in South and Southwest Asian Languages, Volume: 13), 278–299.
 Leiden: Brill.
 DOI logoGoogle Scholar

 Das, Sarat Chandra.
 1902.
 A Tibetan-English dictionary: with Sanskrit synonyms.
 Calcutta: The Bengal Secretariat Book Depot.Google Scholar